RosinanteGit/bitburner-scripts/OP/readme.md

 Then repeat that script every 1 second, and you'll get 50% of the server's maximum money per second. //adjusted to 75% currently

+How to use:
+1. It appears Bitburner has a setting in the options menu that dictates how long to wait for each script.
+Default is 25ms.
+I lowered mine to 5ms and quintupled my output.
+Not sure if every machine can handle it though
+2. Reduce Min Security of Target Server to 1 via hashnet hashes
+3. Spend Rest in Maximum Money of Target Server
+4. run OP.js megacorp (u can change target Server)
+5. Profit!

 Usefull Aliases:

-`alias OPS=run stats.js; run work-for-factions.js --fast-crimes-only --no-coding-contracts; run stockmaster.js --show-market-summary; home; run gangs.js; run sleeve.js`
+`alias OPS=run stats.js; run work-for-factions.js --fast-crimes-only --no-coding-contracts; run stockmaster.js --show-market-summary; home; run gangs.js; run sleeve.js` - Runs usefull scripts in Background and starts Statsviewer

+`alias op=cd /OP/; run OP.js megacorp --tail` - execute OP.js with server megacorp (u can change the target to the server u want to hack)